cj-tomlin/ScrumJET/README.md

 # ScrumJET

 ScrumJET is an online training course platform specializing in Scrum and Agile methodology courses.
-This is version 2 of the application, rebuilt from scratch with modern technologies.
+This is version 2 of the application, rebuilt with modern technologies.

 ## Features